xenoson/dracut-earlyssh/README.md

 ### Usage

 First of all, you must have dropbear.
 CentOS/RHEL users can get this from EPEL.

-You will need gcc and libblkid(-devel) installed to build console_auth and the unlock tools.

-- You should be able to build everything by running configure, make, make install as usual.
-  The configure script should detect and compensate for the various differences in dracut versions.

-- The provided RPM spec file should take care of these things for RHEL6/7

-- Add `dracutmodules+="dropbear-sshd"` to dracut.conf
-  (will pull in "network" module as dependency).

 - Check out supported dracut.conf options below.
   With no extra options, ad-hoc server rsa key will be generated (and its